 The Department of Nursing was established in 1948.
 Initially, the Department offered a certificate in public health nursing.
 The RN-BSN program started in 1961.
 By starting the RN-BSN program, NCCU became one of the first universities in the United States to offer a baccalaureate in nursing to associate degree and diploma nurses.
 In response to the expressed need for a generic baccalaureate program, the Department of Nursing admitted its first class of generic or traditional students in fall 1969.
-The program received full accreditation by the National League for Nursing Accreditation Commission in 1970, a status that has been maintained since that time.
+The program received full accreditation in 1970, a status that has been maintained since that time, currently accredited with the Accreditation Commission for Education in Nursing.

 The mission of the Department of Nursing emerges from the challenge to meet the manpower needs for quality health care locally, nationally and globally.
 The role and scope of the Department of Nursing are reflected in the characteristics of selected learning environments and their ability to enhance individual productivity in a changing society.
 The Department of Nursing provides an essential service to improve the quality of life for all people through quality educational programs, research and scholarly endeavors, and community service.